-The BPW is backed by Investitionsbank Berlin (IBB), Investitionsbank des Landes Brandenburg (ILB) and the Unternehmensverbände Berlin-Brandenburg (UVB) as organizers, as well as the Senator for Economics, Energy and Public Enterprises Berlin and the Minister for Economics, Labour and Energy of the State of Brandenburg as patrons.
-The BPW can draw on the largest network of companies and institutions in Germany that want to work together to strengthen and promote start-ups in the region.
-A comprehensive overview of all experts and supporters of the BPW can be found in the back of this manual.
+The BPW is organised by Investitionsbank Berlin (IBB) and Investitionsbank des Landes Brandenburg (ILB), with the Senator for Economics, Energy and Public Enterprises Berlin and the Minister of Economic Affairs, Labour and Energy of the State of Brandenburg as patrons.
+Together with the largest network of companies and institutions in Germany, we strengthen and promote start-up activity in the region.

+A comprehensive overview of all BPW experts and supporters can be found at the back of this manual.

-We look forward to a new BPW year with you and your creative start-up ideas.
-We are convinced that once again numerous successful companies will get their start in the BPW.
-And we will be happy to accompany you on this journey.
+We are looking forward to another BPW year and to many exciting start-up ideas.
+We are sure that many successful companies will get their start at BPW and look forward to supporting you.